halfwit/demun/README.md

 - `-d` Debug mode
 - `-p <port>` Port to broadcast on (Default 9997)

+## BUGS

+- A max amount of around 5000 entries can be added per invocation of dctl add
+-
 ## Proposed Usage

 Prior to writing, it's fun to brainstorm how things will work out.
 Here's a bit of that.